 The Dementia Live Experience is a hands-on experiential tool kit created for anyone seeking to understand the physical and mental challenges of those suffering from Alzheimer's and dementia.
 Homewatch CareGivers of Thousand Oaks provides a Dementia Mobile Unit in this region to members of the public, healthcare professionals, family caregivers, and anyone else interested in learning more about dementia.

-The major claim is that the Virtual Dementia Tour gives you a window
+The major claim is that the Dementia Live Experience gives you a window

 If “walking in another’s shoes” is the key to empathy, try literally walking with the tingling soles of a person with neuropathy, or writing a note with fumbling fingers, or trying to select what to wear when you can’t discern colors.

 “One of our biggest challenges is getting people assisting with those with dementia to understand that this is not willful behavior; it’s the disease,” said Kris Martin, Owner of Homewatch CareGivers.
-“The Virtual Dementia Tour is a way to help them really get it.”
+“The Dementia Live Experience is a way to help them really get it.”